 Peace Poles – representative figures demonstrating peace on earth

 Our poles for peace are made from metal or stone: limestone, granite, stainless steel or aluminum.

 Each symbolic peace pole brings a new meaning to the word “peace” and is designed to be cherished by passersby and gatherers forever.

 Browse our website to learn about customary traditions and different peace pole ceremonies from around the world.

 To inquire about our peace poles, contact us today.

-Peace poles are a tradition that began 60 years ago.
-Since then more than 300,000 have been planted everywhere from the North Pole to the Gaza Strip - often in ceremonies at which they have been dedicated by everyone from President Jimmy Carter to Mother Theresa.
+Peace poles are a tradition that began 70 years ago.
+Since then more than 200,000 have been made by people in various countries and planted everywhere from the North Pole to the Gaza Strip.
+Usually they are planted in ceremonies at which they have been dedicated by everyone from President Jimmy Carter to Mother Theresa.
 They are not responses to any specific armed conflict.
 As there are monuments to war, these are monuments to peace.

-Usually peace poles are purchased by non-profit groups and “planted” in parks or at schools or churches.
+Usually mine are purchased by non-profit groups and “planted” in parks or on campuses or at churches.
 Some also go to private gardens at people’s homes.
-I made one for a family designing a garden around their peace pole for their daughter’s wedding.
+One was ordered by a family that was designing a garden around their peace pole for their daughter’s wedding.
 Quite a few have been given as gifts, sometimes from a scout troop or a graduating class after a period of fund raising.
 Sometimes to a soldier as a homecoming gift.